Skip to content

 • todo/task progress writing

 This is the lowest-friction path when you want a working host quickly.
+Add capabilities to a profile via:

 2. Define a custom runtime tool

-Use tool() or defineSimpleTool() from @agentrail/runtime-core when:
+Use defineTool() from @agentrail/core when:

 • your app needs a domain-specific tool